infochimps-labs/ironfan/README.md

 ###Core Tools:

 * [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): Centralizes the cookbooks, roles and clusters.
-A solid foundation for any chef user.
+A solid foundation for any Chef user.
 * [ironfan gem](https://github.com/infochimps-labs/ironfan): The core Ironfan models, and Knife plugins to orchestrate machines and coordinate truth among your homebase, cloud and chef server.
 It comes with [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase).
 * [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry): Our collection of industrial-strength, cloud-ready recipes for Hadoop, HBase, Cassandra, Elasticsearch, Zabbix and more.
 * [silverware cookbook](https://github.com/infochimps-labs/ironfan-pantry/tree/master/cookbooks/silverware): Helps you coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes").
 Found within the [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry).